Romxno/Romxno/README.md

 ## 🧑‍💻 About Me

 👋 Hey!
-I'm **Shubham**, born in Bhopal, Madhya Pradesh 🇮🇳
+I'm **Shubham Pauranik**, born in Bhopal, Madhya Pradesh 🇮🇳

--☁️ DevOps Engineer | Cloud Explorer | Automation & Reliability Enthusiast
+⌣ ☁️ DevOps Engineer | Cloud Explorer | Automation & Reliability Enthusiast

--🔧 Working at **Techshed Technologies** as a DevOps Engineer
+⌣ 🔧 Working at **Techshed Technologies** as a DevOps Engineer
--📈 Continuously learning and growing in Cloud, DevOps, and AI technologies
+⌣ 📈 Continuously learning and growing in Cloud, DevOps, and AI technologies

 ## ⚡ Tech Stack